fjgo86/godot_voxel/doc/source/smooth_terrain.md

 ### Mesh data

 Currently, all voxel texture formats are combined into the same vertex format: when calculating every marching cube cell, the mesher gathers the most-represented textures over the corresponding voxels, and stores the result in vertex data.
-This format is referred to as `S4` in `VoxelMesherTransvoxel`, as it gathers groups of 4 textures.
+This format is referred to as `S4` in `BiomeMesherTransvoxel`, as it gathers groups of 4 textures.

 The mesher will include texturing information in the `CUSTOM1` attribute of vertices.
 Contrary to voxel values, the packed information will have 8 bits of precision: